I originally trained as an integrative therapist and as most therapists do, I have been refining my approach ever since.

 In fact, different weather can bring out different feelings and can really help the process.
 If it really is too much to go out in, we will use my room in Hythe or reschedule.

 It’s an inescapable fact that during Walking Therapy, we may bump into other people, usually people walking their dogs.
 This doesn’t happen very often and most people just smile and walk past, but you should take it into consideration before engaging in the session.
-We will discuss this and other things during the initial meeting.
+We will discuss this and other things during the initial meeting, and decide between us how this should be managed.

 No pressure at all, we can use my traditional indoor space instead.

-Payment can be made via bacs, or if you prefer I can take a card payment.
+Payment can be made via bacs, or if you prefer I can take a card/cash payment. (reciepts available via email)

 I’m happy to offer walking therapy to anyone over the age of 16, however, if you are under 18, I will need a consent form signed by a parent or legal guardian.